isomerpages/moe-aitongsch/_co-curriculum/Co Curricular Activities (CCA)/Co Curricular Activities (CCA).md

-Students have to submit the Withdrawal Form to the CCA Teacher-in-charge or to the AE, Ms Khaliesah in the General Office.
+Students have to submit the Withdrawal Form to the CCA Teacher-in-charge.
 Parents/Guardians to fill up the form accordingly with the reason(s) clearly stated.
 Students will remain in the current CCA until the Transfer/Withdrawal has been approved.